Submit your email to push it up the queue

 Mean score of companies in the Education Services industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

 The Technical University of Munich (TUM) currently does not have available carbon emissions data for the most recent year, nor does it report specific reduction targets or initiatives.
-As of now, there are no emissions figures provided, and no commitments to climate pledges or industry-standard targets such as those from the Science Based Targets initiative (SBTi) have been documented.
-TUM's climate commitments and reduction initiatives remain unspecified, indicating a potential area for development in their sustainability strategy.
-Without specific emissions data or reduction targets, it is challenging to assess their current impact or progress in addressing climate change.
+As of now, there are no emissions figures provided, and no commitments to climate pledges or reduction initiatives have been documented.
+TUM's climate commitments and strategies remain unspecified, indicating a potential area for development in their sustainability efforts.
+Without specific emissions data or targets, it is challenging to assess their current impact or future goals in relation to carbon emissions.

 Companies disclose and commit to reducing emissions to show they are serious about reducing emissions impact over time.
 They can also help a company track its progress over time.